chen-royce/generate-tf-target/README.md

 # 🎯 Auto-generate TF statement with targets
 ## Instructions
 1. Download a copy of this project locally.
 Make sure you have Python3 installed.
 2. Replace the `input.txt` file with the Terraform code that you are looking to execute.
 You can copy and paste the entire file in and it'll work.
+The only requirement is that you keep it as a `.txt` file.
 3. Run `main.py` to generate a `terraform apply` statement targeting the resources/modules that you put in `input.txt` file as specified in step 2.

 ### Note